 The band have headlined their own shows and tours across the UK, Ireland and North America and have performed at festivals such as Reading and Leeds and V. They recently toured the UK supporting their Best Of album.

-The Kooks will headline London's Community Festival in June 2019, with Blossoms, the Amazons, Kate Nash also set to appear.
+The Kooks will headline London's Community Festival in June and Manchester's Sounds Of The City in July 2019.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.

 Incredible power, the best part of Orange Warsaw Festival